-Example 2 - Sequencing moves with
+Example 2 - Sequencing moves with an abort function

 In example 2, a velocity start move (A) is again in the active queue.
-When the abort move function is: called in the ladder, move A will be aborted.
-The position move (B) waiting in the next queue begins imme diately.
+When the abort move function is called in the ladder, move A will be aborted.
+The position move (B) waiting in the next queue begins immediately.